 If building your project produces compile time errors along the lines of "Undefined symbols for architecture x86_64", you'll need to add a linker flag.
 To do this, click your project in Xcode, and then select your main app target.
 Go to the "Build Settings" tab, search for "Other Linker Flags" and add -lc++ to this option and you'll be good to go.

-Pulse will automatically record information about views when attached.
+Real User Monitoring will automatically record information about views when attached.
 You can filter out the reporting of view information by view name.

 [[Raygun sharedReporter] ignoreViews:[[NSArray alloc]initWithObjects:@"RootViewController", nil]];

 Once Real User Monitoring is enabled, Raygun4iOS will automatically log the performance of network calls made with the following methods.

 - [NSURLSession downloadTaskWithURL:completionHandler:]